 Where can you go to escape the heat and enjoy a cold beer and ceviche, a view of a garden, some lovely bubbly, spread out at brunch, or slurp some oysters?
+We found five summer NYC dining spots you need to visit now.
 Read on.

 THE HOT SPOT